 How to Apply

 Please utilize the submission system used to submit papers to JVP.
 A student first author shall declare during submission that the work qualifies for consideration for the JVP Best Student Paper Award by checking the appropriate box.
-2013 award applications are now closed.
+2014 award applications are now OPEN.

 View past award winners